 a.
 Available Information.
-The reasonable potential analysis for this Order is based on effluent monitoring data the Discharger collected from July 2011 through June 2015 and ambient background data the RMP collected at the Yerba Buena station (BC10) from 1993 through 2013, supplemented by additional Bay Area Clean Water Agencies data from San Francisco Bay Ambient Water Monitoring Interim Report (2003) and Ambient Water Monitoring: Final CTR Sampling Update (2004).
+The reasonable potential analysis for this Order is based on effluent monitoring data the Discharger collected from June 2012 through February 2017 and ambient background data collected through the RMP at the Yerba Buena sampling station (BC10) between 1993 and 2015, supplemented by additional Bay Area Clean Water Agencies data from San Francisco Bay Ambient Water Monitoring Interim Report (2003) and Ambient Water Monitoring: Final CTR Sampling Update (2004).
 SIP section 1.4.3 requires that background water quality data be representative of the ambient receiving water that will mix with the discharge.
-RMP monitoring station BC10, relative to other RMP stations, fits SIP guidance for establishing background conditions at Discharge Point No. 001.